 Children who participate in early learning programs or who are provided with early learning opportunities often start kindergarten ahead of their peers.
 Our preschoolers are more comfortable with coming to school for all day kindergarten than their peers who may not have attended our preschool program.
 The preschoolers are not intimidated by being in the school and they acclimate to all day kindergarten faster than their peers.
-Many times we have had students who were identified in preschool as needing special education services or being at-risk who by the time they are in first or second grade no longer require special education services or are no longer identified as being at-risk.
+Many times, we have had students who were identified in preschool as needing special education services or being at-risk who by the time they are in first or second grade no longer require special education services or are no longer identified as being at-risk.
 Children come to school with all different backgrounds and home life situations.
 Preschool is a place where they all have the opportunity to learn and grow to the best of their ability.
-Preschool is also a place where it is OK to spend another year without the stigma of retention.
-There are usually a few children who may be "old enough" to attend kindergarten but who aren't socially or emotionally ready.
-Preschool is a perfect place to give those children the extra time they need to become better adjusted before moving on to kindergarten.
+Preschool is also a place where it is acceptable to spend another year without the stigma of retention.
+For students who may not be socially or emotionally ready for all day kindergarten, we offer a transitional year of half preschool and half kindergarten to give those children the extra time they need before moving on to kindergarten.